DionKill/ps4-linux-tutorial/docs/setup.md

 - Set your RGB color gamut
 	- It may be automatically set to "Limited" even if your display supports "Full".
 	- "Full" may not work on really old displays.
 If the image looks weird, set it to "Limited".
+- Wide color gamut
+	- Disable, or you won't have any video output at all!

 #### "System" settings